legenduzair/bulk-empire-MS1/README.md

 This project was completed due to the support of many individuals:
 - [Matt Boden](https://github.com/MattBCoding)
 - [Richard Wells](https://github.com/D0nni387)
-- The code insitute Slack community
+- The code institute Slack community